karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 	  end
 	end

 Our code has two dependencies: `first` will access an underlying store (which may not be obvious if you aren't familiar with Ruby) and `Encryptor` is a made-up class responsible for matching a user's hashed password with a supplied password.
 In a static world both of these would be troublesome.
-In ruby, and other dynamic languages?
+In Ruby, and other dynamic languages?
 Simply change what `first` and `Encryptor` do:

 	def password_match_returns(expected)
 		metaclass = class << Encryptor; self; end